3 Myths About Life Purpose

 In fact, your purpose is more about who you are than what you do.
 It's like a theme that runs through your life.
 It usually starts with character strengths.
 These are natural strengths, things that are part of who you are (versus skills that you have to learn.)
 Things like creativity, leadership, compassion, friendliness, attention to detail, persuasiveness...

-Truth #3: We're already living our purposes.
+Truth #3: You're already living your purpose.

 Since your purpose is woven into the fabric of who you are, you naturally live it to some degree.
 The key is to uncover exactly what it is so we can live it more intentionally.

 So, how do you uncover your purpose?
 The first step is to pay attention to what makes you light up, come alive, lose track of time.
 When you're passionate about something, it gives you clues about your purpose.
 Ask yourself, 'What is it about this that I love so much?'

 For inspiration, here are a few purpose statements...